arpa2/tlspool/doc/databases.rst

   * Trust anchors, notably X.509 root certificates and trusted OpenPGP public keys
   * X.509 certificate chains of OpenPGP public key paths leading to a trust anchor
-  * Pinned public credentials for individual peer identities
+  * Pinned ending time stamps (must-change and may-change, if provided)
   * Withdrawal descriptors to express explicit loss of trust
   * Validation requirements for anything subordinate this entry